 Windows has had support for themes, also known as “visual styles”, since Windows XP.
-By default, Windows will only load Microsoft-signed themes—but you can get around this fairly easily.
+By default, Windows only loads Microsoft-signed themes—but you can get around this limitation.

-There’s a thriving community of theme-builders who are still creating themes for Windows 7 and 8.
-These aren’t your standard Windows themes, though—they modify the appearance of window title bars, buttons, and other visual elements.
+These aren’t your standard Windows themes.
+They modify the appearance of window title bars, buttons, and other visual elements.

 Windows checks if themes are signed by Microsoft before loading them.
 If they aren’t, Windows won’t load them at all.
 To use them, you’ll have to modify Windows system files—uxtheme.dll in particular—and disable the check.
 In the past, this required booting into Safe Mode and manually replacing system files.
 Today, there are easier ways to do this.

 You’ll find custom visual styles for Windows on a variety of websites.
 One of the best places to hunt for visual styles is DeviantArt.
 For example, check out the Windows 7 visual styles page on DeviantArt to find themes.

 Note that these files are generally unconfirmed ZIP or RAR files, which may contain malware or links to infected sites.
 Use a virus scanner for extra protection if you’re in any doubt.
-Also note that specific updates of Windows (especially in Windows 10) might require specific updates to theme files—double-check the information on DeviantArt or other pages to make sure the theme you’re downloading is compatible with your build.
+Also note that specific versions of Windows might require specific updates to theme files—double-check the information on DeviantArt or other pages to make sure the theme you’re downloading is compatible with your build.

 Many themes are distributed in .rar format.
 If you want to open these, you’ll need a file-extracting program like the free 7-Zip.